EugeneShelukhin/EmployeeWagesCalculator/README.md

 ConsoleAppTest - dummy console project with an example of usage of AsposeTestClassLibrary.

 Workers collection is wrapped into DataContext class in order to the possibility of substitution with real database data context.
-DataContext defined as a singleton to avoid duplications of data contexts operations with DataContext are thread-safe on the repository level (with readwritelockslim)
+DataContext defined as a singleton to avoid duplications of data contexts.
+Operations with DataContext are thread-safe on the repository level (with readwritelockslim)

 Calculation of wages is implemented with the decorator pattern.
 I don't insist that it was necessary, but the pattern is suitable for this purpose.